 - In the first stage household and commercial waste is collected and treated so that it can be processed in the gasification reactor.

-- A third stage converts the enriched synthesis gas into liquid hydrocarbons using a catalyst.
+- A third stage converts the synthesis gas into liquid hydrocarbons using a catalyst.
 In this stage, a liquid is formed which looks and feels like wax at room temperature.

 - The final stage is cracking and isomerisation, which “tailors” the molecule chains into products with desired properties.
 This yields high-quality ‘clean’ liquids such as jet fuel (kerosene), diesel, and nafta.